 Sexually Transmitted Infections National Strategic Plan for the United States: 2021-2025 (U.S. Department of Health and Human Services – HHS) – The STI National Strategic Plan (STI Plan) establishes goals, objectives, and strategies for the prevention and control of STIs in the United States.
 The STI Plan “is intended to serve as a roadmap for federal and nonfederal stakeholders at all levels to reverse the upward trends in STI rates,” according to HHS.
 “The STI Plan focuses on four STIs with the highest morbidity rates, the most persistent and pervasive STI inequalities according to national data, and the greatest impact on the health of the nation: chlamydia, gonorrhea, syphilis, and HPV.”

-Sexually Transmitted Disease Surveillance 2019 (CDC) – During 2019, reported STD cases in the U.S. reached record highs for the sixth consecutive year.
-Between 2015 and 2019, Chlamydia cases increased 19% to 1.8 million; gonorrhea cases rose 56% to more than 616,000; syphilis cases jumped 74% to nearly 130,000; and congenital syphilis cases rose about 280% to 1,870.
+Sexually Transmitted Disease Surveillance 2020 (CDC) – During 2020, reported STD cases in the U.S. remained at high levels, despite the COVID-19 pandemic.
+Between 2016 and 2020, Chlamydia cases decreased 1% to 1.6 million.
+However, gonorrhea cases rose 45% to nearly 678,000; syphilis cases jumped 52% to nearly 134,000; and congenital syphilis cases rose about 235% to 2,148.
 The surveillance report includes a national overview with information on new diagnoses and trends, as well as a series of tables that compile case data for specific STDs by year, with breakdowns by sex, race/ethnicity, and age.